 Alex Job Racing press release

-Alex Job Racing Finishes 14th and 17th at Rolex 24 At Daytona
+Alex Job Racing Second and 18th at 12 Hours in Daytona

 Photo by: Eric Gilbert

 DAYTONA BEACH, Fla, (Jan.
-29, 2012), Alex Job Racing (AJR) finished the 50th Anniversary GRAND-AM Rolex Sports Car Series Rolex 24 At Daytona 14th and 17th this afternoon at Daytona International Speedway.
+29, 2012), Alex Job Racing (AJR) has reached the halfway point of the 50th Anniversary GRAND-AM Rolex Sports Car Series Rolex 24 At Daytona.
+The team is in the hunt of for the GT win at Daytona International Speedway.